RadioAstronomySoftwareGroup/pyuvsim/README.md

 Optional:

-* astropy-healpix (for working with beams in HEALPix formats)
+* astropy-healpix (for using healpix based sky catalogs or beams)
 * mpi4py>=3.0.0 (for actually running simulations)
 * lunarsky (for simulating telescopes on the moon)
 * python-casacore >= 3.1.0 (for writing CASA measurement sets)